 Although the IMRaD format is typically used for lab-based scientific reports and APA-style human behavioral and psychology studies, it can also be used for other types of research papers.

 This includes college assignments on literature, historical, and sociological analyses.
-Here is a clear description of the IMRaD format:
+To learn more, please consult this article: The IMRaD format.

 This rigorous structure is not about following rules for the sake of rules.
 Instead, it helps you to think clearly about how to define the problem you are writing about and how you go about understanding or solving it.